Ancient Times (when gods still walked the earth among humans)

 “Here!
 Here!
 Here!
 Take it!”
 Lao offered the hairpin to the creature, “I meant no evil.
 I only wanted it for my daughter as a bridal gift.
 I only wanted to give her this to show my love.
 I am so sorry!
 Please Master, spare my life!”

-The knife at his neck eased slightly enough that Lao did not have worry about ending his life with a deep breath as the creature snagged the hair pin in its paw.
+The knife at his neck eased slightly enough that Lao did not have worry about ending his life with a deep breath as the creature snagged the hair pin in its fist.

 “Please Master.
 I have given you back your hair pin.”
 Lao whimpered.
 He just wanted to be set free, “I don’t need the hair pin.
 It was a foolish dream.
 I am fine with her marrying the magistrate.
 She doesn’t not need to marry the governor son…”

 The creature did not seem to be listening.
 He was examining the hair pin to see that there was no damage to it.
-Lao watched him grip the pin in his paws and murmur foreign words as a chant.
+Lao watched him grip the pin tighter in his fist and murmur foreign words as a chant.

 “Poof!”
 The hair pin disappeared.
 The creature looked back at Lao Fu.
 His heart began to beat faster.
 Was he going die now?